Frankenstein's monster: Personality

+In the novel

 As depicted by Shelley, the creature is a sensitive, emotional person whose only aim is to share his life with another sentient being like himself.
 The novel portrayed him as versed in Paradise Lost, Plutarch's Lives, and The Sorrows of Young Werther, books he finds after having learnt language.

 From the beginning, the creature is rejected by everyone he meets.
 He realizes from the moment of his "birth" that even his own creator cannot stand the sight of him; this is obvious when Frankenstein says "…one hand was stretched out, seemingly to detain me, but I escaped…".
 Upon seeing his own reflection, he realizes that he too is repulsed by his appearance.
 His greatest desire is to find love and acceptance; but when that desire is denied, he swears revenge on his creator.

 The creature is a vegetarian.
 While speaking to Frankenstein, he tells him, "My food is not that of man; I do not destroy the lamb and the kid to glut my appetite; acorns and berries afford me sufficient nourishment...The picture I present to you is peaceful and human."
 At the time the novel was written, many writers, including Percy Shelley in A Vindication of Natural Diet, argued that practicing vegetarianism was the morally right thing to do.

+Contrary to many film versions, the creature in the novel is very articulate and eloquent in his speech.
+Almost immediately after his creation, he dresses himself; and within 11 months, he can speak and read German and French.
+By the end of the novel, the creature is able to speak English fluently as well.